Creative Writing

 If you wrote something for a school assignment, that’s fine.
 If your piece ran in your school newspaper or school literary magazine, that’s fine too.

 If your piece ran in a national periodical of any type (USA Today, Reader’s Digest, Boy’s Life, Seventeen, etc.)?
 That’s published.
-The same is true with posting your piece in online forums, blogs, and websites (personal ones or Wattpad).
-And if your piece was included in any textbook or anthology, that too counts as being published.
+The same is true with posting your piece in online forums, blogs, and websites (personal ones or something like Wattpad or AO3).
+If your piece was included in any textbook or anthology, that too counts as being published.

 If you have any questions about this, please email us to ask.